salohcinodra/santatheresia.github.io/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.4.3 - 26-September-2023
+- Fix: Fixed a fatal error issue with widgets import in the process.

+v3.4.2 - 20-September-2023
+- Fix: Plugin causes redirect URL related warnings with WP CLI plugin activate command.

+v3.4.1 - 13-September-2023
+- Improvement: Improved the Starter Template Modal for users using Elementor in Dark Mode.
+- Fix: Addressed broken links and alignment issues in the welcome banner, especially on different resolutions.
+- Fix: Fixed the issue of displaying HTML Markup in the notice when a block is not found in Elementor.

 v3.4.0 - 11-August-2023
 - New: Added SureCart variation for every eCommerce based template.